nais/naiserator/README.md

 1. [Protobuf installed](https://github.com/golang/protobuf)
 2. An instance of kafka to test against.
 Use `docker-compose up` to bring up a local instance.
-3. Enable this feature by passing `--kafka-enabled=true` when starting Naiserator.
+3. Enable this feature by passing `-kafka-enabled=true` when starting Naiserator.
+#### Update and compile Protobuf definition
-4. Whenever the Protobuf schema is updated, and you need the new features, update using `make proto`.
+Whenever the Protobuf definition is updated you can update using `make proto`.
 It will download the definitions, compile and place them in the correct packages.

 ### Code generation